Introduction

 About this Package

 This package was developed with the goal of extracting charge density parameterizations based on (elastic) electron nucleus scattering cross section data while properly accounting for Coulomb corrections using the so called phase shift model.
 While this procedure is known since the 60s, the documentation and availability of programs used back then, are very limited and hardly accessible.
 Furthermore, for a majority of nuclei the extractions of model-independent parameterizations of their charge densities have not been updated since the 80s and do not provide any uncertainty estimates.
-Since these also applied to the nuclei we were interested in, we build such a framework in python, which calculates elastic electron nucleus scattering cross sections based on input charge densities using the phase shift model, from which this package evolved.
+Since these also applied to the nuclei we were interested in, we build such a framework in Python, which calculates elastic electron nucleus scattering cross sections based on input charge densities using the phase shift model, from which this package evolved.
 With such a more modern implementation and programming language, the calculations can become faster, broader accessible, easier to understand and easier to incorporate into existing programs.
-The code leading up to this package has already been used successfully in the papers [Noël, Hoferichter - 2024] and [Heinz, Hoferichter, Miyagi, Noël, Schwenk - 2024] to calculate and extract charge distributions for nuclei of interest to \( \mu \to e \) conversion, a beyond the Standard Model process of interest in particle physics.
-The package has been benchmarked for nuclei reaching from ... to ... .
+The code leading up to this package has already been used successfully in the papers [Noël, Hoferichter - 2024] and [Heinz, Hoferichter, Miyagi, Noël, Schwenk - 2024] to calculate and extract charge distributions for nuclei of interest to \( \mu \to e \) conversion, a beyond the Standard Model process of interest in particle physics as well as parity violating electron scattering.
+The package has been successfully employed for nuclei reaching from \(^{27}\)Al to \(^{208}\)Pb .

 Dependencies

-This program is built with python 3.
+This program is built with/for python 3.

 It requires the following packages to operate properly: